"Your Outdoor Living Specialists"

 4.4 The Customer must accept delivery of all Goods already manufactured, procured or in transit.

-4.5 Variations.
-The Company may vary specifications where required due to engineering, compliance, supplier availability, manufacturing constraints or regulatory changes.
+4.5 The Company may vary specifications where required due to engineering, compliance, supplier availability, manufacturing constraints or regulatory changes.
 The Customer must accept equivalent or superior substitutions.

 5. Payment